-One of the card’s benefits is a free Priority Pass membership, six free tickets and one Priority Pass for the airport lounge.
-One of the most notable benefits of the free Priority Pass is that membership includes six lounge visits per year, while most premium award cards offer only four annual visits.
-In addition, the Visa Infinite program is also available on the card giving them access to a Visa concierge who can help them get tickets to shows and travel and restaurant reservations.
+One of the card’s benefits is a free Priority Pass membership, six complimentary tickets and one Priority Pass for the airport lounge.
+One of the most notable benefits of the complimentary Priority Pass is that membership includes six lounge visits per year, while most premium award cards offer only four annual visits.
+In addition, the Visa Infinite program is also available on the card, giving them access to a Visa concierge who can help them get tickets to shows and travel and restaurant reservations.

-That’s right, and you don’t have to pay fees for foreign transactions, which makes this a perfect card for frequent travellers.
+That’s right, and you don’t have to pay fees for foreign transactions, making them great Canadian credit cards with no foreign transaction fees, which makes this a perfect card for frequent travellers.
 Consider the 2% award rate, 2% Canadian award points you receive for every dollar you spend on groceries, restaurants, entertainment, transportation and $379 in the lounge, and you have a travel card that solidifies your inclusion on the list of Canada’s best travel cards.
-Although the earning rate is not that high compared to other travel reward credit cards, I have the feeling that the Visa Infinite is a good card considering all these advantages and the fact there are no foreign transaction fees.
+Although the earning rate is not that high compared to other travel reward credit cards, I feel that Visa Infinite is a sound card considering all these advantages and the fact there are no foreign transaction fees.